 The Department Of Education Cuts Off A Student Loan Watchdog

 The letters "CFPB" may not be much more than alphabet soup to your average student loan borrower.
-They stand for Consumer Financial Protection Bureau, a new-ish federal agency — created in 2011 — with a unique mission.
-This "soup" packs a powerful punch for student lenders and for-profit colleges accused of defrauding or otherwise mistreating Americans.
+They stand for Consumer Financial Protection Bureau, a new-ish federal agency — created in 2011 — with a unique mission and a big effect on student lenders and for-profit colleges accused of defrauding or otherwise mistreating Americans.

-But the U.S. Education Department has just called a halt to the enforcement collaboration that previously existed between itself and CFPB.
+But the U.S. Education Department has just called a halt to the enforcement collaboration between itself and CFPB.
 This move leaves 44 million student loan borrowers, owing $1.4 trillion in debt, with potentially less, or at least less-coordinated, oversight of their rights.

 To understand why, let's look at how the CFPB got here, and how it does its work.

-The Dodd-Frank Act, passed as part of the federal response to the 2008 mortgage crisis, established the CFPB to enforce consumer financial law.
-The bureau responds to consumer complaints about loans, mortgages and other financial products.
-To date, it has collected 20,000 such complaints.
+The Dodd-Frank Act, passed as part of the federal response to the 2007-08 mortgage crisis, established the CFPB to enforce consumer finance law.

-The CFPB gets individuals answers to their questions, typically within two weeks, and sometimes fixes their problems.
-And more, those gripes are key to the bureau's broader work, says Seth Frotman, CFPB's student loan ombudsman.
+Among its tasks, the bureau responds to consumer complaints about loans, mortgages and other financial products.
+To date, it has collected 20,000 complaints.
+Those gripes are key to the bureau's broader work, says Seth Frotman, CFPB's student loan ombudsman.

 "We always encourage people to complain to us when they run into trouble with their student loan company," Frotman says.
 "Not only on behalf of yourself, but if you are encountering a situation, it's likely that somebody else is."

 Complaints help the CFPB spot patterns that may be "systemic," he adds.
-In response, the agency launches investigations and sues companies for violating the law.
-They can also "supervise" a company, meaning CFPB staffers come on site to ensure compliance.
+The agency can launch investigations and sue companies for violating the law.
+It can also "supervise" a company, meaning CFPB staffers come on-site to ensure compliance.

 This enforcement has helped get money back in the pockets of borrowers.
 In 2015, people who had attended the for-profit Corinthian Colleges got $480 million of student loans erased.

-And on Monday the CFPB announced a settlement with the National Collegiate Student Loan Trusts and its debt collector, Transworld Systems.
-CFPB says the companies were illegally suing people over private student loan debts where the ownership couldn't be proven, or the debts were too old to collect.
-A total of 800,000 loans will be audited and the companies will pay at least $21.6 million, including directly to consumers.
+And on Monday, the CFPB announced a settlement with the National Collegiate Student Loan Trusts and its debt collector, Transworld Systems.
+CFPB says the companies were illegally suing people over private student loan debts for which the ownership couldn't be proven or when the debts were too old to collect.
+A total of 800,000 loans will be audited, and the companies will pay at least $21.6 million, in some cases directly to consumers.

-Frotman, the ombudsman, argues that the CFPB is really the only sheriff directly tasked with watching the student loan servicer industry.
+Frotman argues that the CFPB is really the only sheriff directly tasked with watching the student loan servicer industry.
 These companies are not banks, but by handling student loan payments, they play a powerful role in the financial lives of millions of Americans.

 For example, the CFPB is currently suing Navient, the largest student loan servicer.
-Again, looking at patterns of complaints, the CFPB alleges that too many Navient customers are running into problems that are costing them money and in some cases, driving them into default.
+Again, looking at patterns of complaints, the CFPB alleges that too many Navient customers are running into problems that are costing them money and, in some cases, driving them into default.

 Navient denies this.
-A spokesperson pointed me to their analysis of CFPB consumer complaints about their company.
-By their count, more than 90 percent relate to something other than servicer error.
+A spokesperson pointed me to its analysis of CFPB consumer complaints about the company.
+By its count, more than 90 percent relate to something other than servicer error.
 In a blog post, the CEO Jack Remondi says the real issue is "an overly complex student loan system in need of reform."

-CFPB had two "Memorandums of Understanding," or MOUs, with the education department that allowed the two to share information and cooperate on enforcement.
+CFPB had two memorandums of understanding with the Education Department that allowed the two to share information and cooperate on enforcement.
 At the end of August, the Department of Education terminated those arrangements.

 A letter from department officials called the CFPB "overreaching and unaccountable."
-Essentially, the education department argued that CFPB was one too many cooks in the regulatory kitchen, leading to confusing and inconsistent results for borrowers.
-CFPB works alongside many other agencies, including the Federal Trade Commission, the Department of Justice and state attorneys general as well as the education department.
+Essentially, the Education Department argued that CFPB was one too many cooks in the regulatory kitchen, leading to confusing and inconsistent results for borrowers.

 Navient's stock jumped around the time the letter appeared.

-U.S. Rep. Virginia Foxx, the North Carolina Republicans who chairs the House education committee, praised the move in a press release.
-The education department did not respond to requests for comment.
+U.S. Rep. Virginia Foxx, the North Carolina Republican who chairs the House education committee, praised the move in a press release.
+The Education Department did not respond to requests for comment.

 The CFPB's ombudsman would not comment to NPR on the implications of this move.
 He referred us to a public statement by the CFPB's director, Richard Cordray.
 "When all of us act together as partners ... we are generally more effective," Cordray said of the various agencies overseeing student loans.

 Rohit Chopra, previously at CFPB, is now a senior fellow at the Consumer Federation of America, a consumer advocacy group.